 Aggressively eliminating Candida albicans and other pathogens by antibiotics with a significant body burden of toxic metals may cause the sudden release of large amounts of toxic metals.
 Mercury overload has been associated with a number of autoimmune conditions including Hashimoto’s disease, multiple sclerosis, rheumatoid arthritis, and lupus.

 Mercury affects insulin, estrogen, testosterone, and adrenaline levels.
-Insulin has three sulfur-binding sites which can be bound by mercury causing the interference with normal biological function and a dysregulation of blood glucose levels.
+Insulin has three sulfur-binding sites that can be bound by mercury causing interference with normal biological function and dysregulation of blood glucose levels.

 One study provided robust evidence that brain-reactive antibodies are increased in mothers of an Autism Spectrum Disorder (ASD) child and may be associated with autoimmunity.
 The analysis of ASD mothers with brain-reactive antibodies also revealed an increased prevalence of autoimmune diseases, especially rheumatoid arthritis and lupus.